ThomasVrancken/info9023-mlops/labs/04_containerisation/README.md

    1. The `-p 9090:8080` argument is to do a port mapping from the container's port 8080 to your local port 9090.
 6. Check that your container is running by entering this url in any of your web browser (e.g. chrome): `http://localhost:9090`.
 Note that it has a different port (9090) than our local flask app (8080), showing that indeed this is now running from our local container.

-:raised_hands: You ran your local continer!
+:raised_hands: You ran your local container!

 ## 4. Kubernetes